COVID-19 SAFETY PROCEDURES

 - Athletes will be required to wash/sanitize hands before and after classes.

-- Athletes will be required to wipe down all equipment after use using the cleaning supplies provided below.
+- Athletes will be required to wipe down all equipment after use using the cleaning supplies provided at the gym.

 - You must wear a mask into and out of the gym and in the common areas.
 You are also required to wear one while working out.
 See below for the type of face masks allowed and tips for working out with a mask on.